Domestic Imperfection

 Oil vs water based sealer

-My current favorite is made by Varathane, it’s a is a water-based sealer that has never failed me.
+My favorite sealer is polycrylic, a water-based sealer that has never failed me.
 Plus it’s cheap.
 It comes in all different sheens, satin is probably the most popular.
-I personally am a big fan of the matte because I don’t like my finishes to me shiny at all, and this is a great one.
+I personally am a big fan of the matte because I don’t like my finishes to be shiny at all, and this is a great one.

 Anyway, that is a very simplified answer to the oil vs. water debate, but hopefully you found it helpful!
 If you have any specific questions please ask in the comments, I have spent an embarrassing amount of time experimenting with sellers over the years and I would love to put that knowledge to good use!